How to tackle soaring SaaS inflation rates

 • Who manages the subscription

-• How many licenses are required
+• How each tool is being utilized and subsequently how many licenses are actually required

 Build a SaaS system of record